elisabertoni/Agile2022_Group6/README.md

 <br>
 <br>

-More info about our project on our [Wiki Page](https://github.com/elisabertoni/Agile2022_Group6/wiki).
+For more info on our project and full list of documentation jump to our [Wiki Page](https://github.com/elisabertoni/Agile2022_Group6/wiki).

 <br>
 <br>